-RfPB will fund research that presents a clear trajectory to patient benefit.
-Our Regional Advisory Panels would expect to see this pathway to impact clearly explained, even in cases where the patient benefit may not be immediately realised.
+The NIHR Research for Patient Benefit (RfPB) programme will fund research that presents a clear trajectory to patient benefit.
+Our Regional Advisory Committees would expect to see this pathway to impact clearly explained, even in cases where the patient benefit may not be immediately realised.

 For example, clinical trials represent a high likelihood (low risk) of achieving patient benefit because, if properly designed and conducted, they provide a clear answer to a clinical question which can then be translated into a change in clinical practice.
-A feasibility study for a trial, however, would represent a higher risk of failing to achieve patient benefit, as it has a higher risk of failure, and even if it is successful, it would require a further clinical trial to be conducted in order to achieve patient benefit.
-Even more upstream research such as intervention development work or evidence synthesis represents an even higher risk of failing to achieve patient benefit, as it has both a high risk of failure and a longer pathway to potential impact.
+Feasibility study and other studies conducted in preparation of a full trial, however, would represent a higher risk of failing to achieve patient benefit, as they have a higher risk of failure, and even if they are successful, they would require a further clinical trial to be conducted in order to achieve patient benefit.
+More upstream research such as intervention development work, evidence synthesis or proof of concept research represents an even higher risk of failing to achieve patient benefit, as it has both a high risk of failure and a longer pathway to potential impact.

 RfPB encourages applications in a wide range of topics, costed appropriately to reflect the likelihood of achieving patient benefit.
 The tiers in the RfPB programme are defined as: